Medical Research

 The Foundation provided a grant to Harvard Medical School (HMS) to establish the Ludwig Neurodegenerative Disease Seed Grants Program to advance early-stage research toward treatment approaches.
 The Program was born of the many challenges that scientists have encountered in developing therapies for neurodegenerative diseases, especially Alzheimer’s disease.
 The program strives to identify projects grounded in basic biology that have solid potential for translational impact.

-In this 4-year program, 2-3 grant recipients will be selected each year through competitive review process.
+In this 4-year program, 2-3 grant recipients are selected each year through a competitive review process.
 The goal of this program is to leverage the in-depth basic neuroscience expertise at Harvard to investigate and validate novel mechanisms that could be key underlying drivers of neurodegeneration and in particular, Alzheimer’s disease.
 In addition to advancing research on neurodegenerative diseases, the program also aims to create a stronger research community around neurodegeneration at HMS.
 Awardees will share their findings at symposia, journal clubs, and other gatherings open to the broader HMS community.

 Steve Ramirez, PhD, Boston UniversityAssistant Professor, Department of Psychological and Brain Sciences Department of Biomedical Engineering